 Those of you in the furry community, you know who you are.
 But a breach in “High Tail Hall” suggests that about half-a-million of you will eventually be known to everyone else as well.
 The BBC and Mr. Cluley seem au courant on the incident.

-Today's issue includes events affecting Afghanistan, Australia, China, European Union, Republic of Korea, NATO/OTAN, Russia, Saudi Arabia, United Kingdom, United Nations, United States
+Today's issue includes events affecting Afghanistan, Australia, China, European Union, Republic of Korea, NATO/OTAN, Russia, Saudi Arabia, United Kingdom, United Nations, and United States.

 A quick note: we'll be observing Thanksgiving this week, so there will be no Daily News Briefing, Daily Podcast, or Hacking Humans on Thursday or Friday, and no Research Saturday or Week that Was this Saturday.
 Everything returns to normal next week.
 In the meantime, enjoy the holiday, and see you as usual on Monday.